|

 by a reputed company whose logo is a frisky horse.

-improved by manual fitting.
-But the cost more than doubles
+be improved by manual fitting.
+But the cost more than

-freed a seized door-hinge by liberal application of
+not freed a seized door-hinge by liberal application

 where running-fit was needed, and it will wear itself